jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Unlike anything else in the universe (that we know of), lifeforms grow, learn, and pass on genes—and sometimes lessons—to the next generation.
 Humans differ only in perspective.
 Most creatures depend on instinct and pain to find resources, while we are a little more self-aware of *why* we need shelter, food, and water to stay alive.
 More knowledge is worth having, because it means more accuracy about what we need and how to get it.

 So unlike Flatland, our planet is not just a place of existence but a proving ground, where the laws of nature decide which variants persist and which do not.
-Each of us is a unique shape.
-This book's goal is to help us all see the gameboard more clearly.
+Each of us is a unique shape with an unclear view of the gameboard.

 So let's jump off the screen and see what the game board of three dimensions looks like.
 In the next chapter, we'll find it filled with natural laws—a gameboard that emerges through life's encounter with the universe.

-- idea: potential Christmas story tie-in, "such is the power of getting an unknown piece technology, it can actualize a part of our psyche that would otherwise be left dormant."

 ## Chapter 3—Game Board: The Emergent Environment